Gray angelfish: Habitat

+Biology

+Diet

 The gray angelfish is a diurnal species hiding in the reef during the night.
 They mainly feed on sponges but have also been recorded feeding on algae, as well as tunicates, zoantharians, gorgonians, hydroids, and bryozoans.
 The juveniles act as cleaner fish, establishing a cleaning station which is visited by a variety of larger fishes for the juvenile gray angelfish to remove and consume their ectoparasites.

+Reproduction

 In the northern parts of its range, the spawning season occurs in the summer, from April to September.
 They have been recorded spawning above deep reefs during the early morning.
 The fish swim a meter or two above the reef and indulge in brief chases.
 The pair will chase off intruders.
 When they are ready, the pair swims upwards, bringing their bellies together to release eggs and milt.
 Females can release between 25,000 and 75,000 eggs.
 The fish may repeat this process multiple times.
 The eggs are pelagic and hatch into larvae after 15–20 hours.
 The larvae live among the plankton until they attain a length of around 15 mm, after which they descend onto the reef where they settle.